zebscripts/AFK-Daily/README.md

 These are known issues that you might stumble across:
 - [#4](https://github.com/zebscripts/afk-daily/issues/4) Since the timings are quite hard coded for now, there's always a chance that the script might skip something because it tried to take an action before the game even loaded it.
 An example for this is at the beginning when loading the game and switching between the first Tabs, or while fighting in the Legends Tournament.
 Worst case scenario the script either exits, or you'll have to go fight one extra time at the tournament.
 - [#2](https://github.com/zebscripts/afk-daily/issues/2) I've encountered problems collecting daily quest chests on Bluestacks.
 If the script exits while collecting them, please collect them yourself, as well as Mail!
+- [#10](https://github.com/zebscripts/AFK-Daily/issues/10) If bounties are already dispatched, the script exits, instead of continuing with the next task.

 If you encounter an issue that is *not* listed above, feel free to [open a new issue](https://github.com/zebscripts/afk-daily/issues/new)!
 I will try my best to add existing ones.